Crooked River Lighthouse

 1975 HWY 98 West, Carrabelle, FL 32322 - United States

-Nestled in a North Florida forest habitat, the Crooked River Lighthouse beams nightly.
-The Crooked River Lighthouse Keeper’s House which was patterned after the original 1895 plans houses museum exhibits, a classroom/meeting space and a gift shop.
-Here both the history and the science of the lighthouse are being interpreted via fascinating exhibits and an educational movie.
+Nestled in a North Florida forest habitat, the Crooked River Lighthouse beams nightly over the St. George Sound.
+The Crooked River Lighthouse Keeper’s House which was patterned after the original 1895 plans houses museum exhibits and a gift shop.
+Here both the history and the science of the lighthouse are being interpreted via fascinating exhibits.
+The original Fresnel lens, built in Paris, France in 1894, is now back home at Crooked River Lighthouse!
+Come see this fascinating and historic piece of art.

 At the Crooked River Lighthouse Keeper’s House Museum, both the history and the science of the lighthouse are being interpreted via fascinating exhibits and an educational movie.
 Exhibits include a historical setting of the early 1900’s, examples of beacons and the methods of constructing a skeletal tower lighthouse.
-Everyday life objects in the Keeper’s Room include its original clocks, a barometer, a glass fire grenade, and more.
-Also on the grounds, a nice park picnic area features picnic tables, picnic shelters and a small playground.
+Everyday life objects in the Keeper’s Room include its original 1894 Fresnel lens (built in Paris, France), original Keeper's clocks, a barometer, a glass fire grenade, and more.
+Plus see the largest artifact of all, the 1895 Lighthouse itself.
+Also on the grounds, a nice park picnic area features picnic tables, a picnic shelter and a small playground.
 Crooked River Lighthouse is located at 1975 Hwy 98 West, Carrabelle, FL.

 Participation in Museum Day is open to any tax-exempt or governmental museum or cultural venue on a voluntary basis.
 Smithsonian magazine encourages museum visitation, but is not responsible for and does not endorse the content of the participating museums and cultural venues, and does not subsidize museums that participate.